Berge $k$-Factors of Regular Hypergraphs: Introduction

 \section{Introduction}

 In this paper, we extend some results on factors in graphs to those in hypergraphs.
-When we consider factors, we often deal with graphs which may have multiple edges but no loops, and so a graph means a multigraph, and a graph which has neither loops nor multiple edges is called a {\em simple graph}.
-Following this practice, we handle hypergraphs which may have multiple edges.
-Also, in the topic of this paper, an edge of a hypergraph consisting of at most one vertex is meaningless, namely, we assume that every edge consists of at least two vertices.
-In order to clarify these points, we start with the definition of a hypergraph.
+When we consider factors, we often deal with graphs which may have multiple edges but no loops.
+Thus, throughout this paper, a graph means a multigraph, whereas a graph with neither loops nor multiple edges is called a {\em simple graph}.
+Following this convention, we allow hypergraphs to have multiple edges as well.
+Moreover, since edges consisting of one vertex play no role in this paper, we assume that every edge consists of at least two vertices.
+To make these conventions clear, we begin with the definition of a hypergraph.

-A hypergraph $\HH$ is a pair $(V(\HH), E(\HH))$, where $V(\HH)$ and $E(\HH)$ are finite sets.
-An element of $V(\HH)$ is called a vertex, and an element of $E(\HH)$ is called an edge, which consists of at least two vertices of $V(\HH)$, and we allow that some edges are the same, namely, $E(\HH)$ is a multiset.
+A hypergraph $\HH$ is a pair $(V(\HH), E(\HH))$, where $V(\HH)$ is a finite set and $E(\HH)$ is a finite multiset.
+An element of $V(\HH)$ is called a vertex, and an element of $E(\HH)$ is called an edge, which consists of at least two vertices of $V(\HH)$, where multiple edges are allowed.
 We adopt set-theoretic terminology for $E(\HH)$, for example, the size of an edge $e$ is denoted by $|e|$.